CodingBobby/codingbobby.github.io/_posts/2021-10-06-some-updates.md

 0. [absorbed three Revelation Space books](#revelation-space)

 ## German Elections
-Some say it was a major re-orientation, some say that too little changed.
+Some say it was a major re-orientation, some say that too little has changed.
 I'm of the latter fraction, and not just because of the sole reason that almost a quarter of voters either didn't care if the resulting chancellor would be an absolute retard or didn't recognise how plain stupid he is.
 Both cases raise concern for me.
 But why did it happen?